natsuapo/keplerjis/README.md

 ## Ideas and plans:
 - [x] Currently, Kepler.gl icon layer is very limited in icon types.
 Especially, the train label is not available.
 I am investigating how to add more icons.
 - [x] Reaggregation function for meshcode level: or to some extent agg visualization layer? (tbc, a little difficult to grapse the overall image)
-- [ ] Trip layer enhancement: will enhance trip layer for eaiser processing and visualization;
+- [ ] Trip layer enhancement: will enhance trip layer for eaiser processing and visualization.
+- [ ] Processor function add: paste wkb or geojson to directly generate a datasource and layer.
+- [ ] Add more processing function to the extended kepler.